Table of Contents

 - Mangroves are shrubs or small trees that grow in coastal saline or brackish water.

-- Mangroves are salt tolerant trees, also called halophytes, and are adapted to life in harsh coastal conditions.
+- Mangroves are salt tolerant trees, also called halophytes, and are adapted harsh coastal conditions.

 - They contain a complex salt filtration system and complex root system to cope with salt water immersion and wave action.